-The principal way science advances is through the principle Einstein expressed as: “No amount of experimentation can ever prove me right; a single experiment can prove me wrong.”
-Members of the scientific community and of the public should be satisfied that the scientific process is working well when hypotheses are discarded due to nonconfirming evidence. … Continue reading A disturbance in the paradigm of child abuse
+The principal way science advances is through a principle Einstein expressed as: “No amount of experimentation can ever prove me right; a single experiment can prove me wrong.”
+The scientific community and public should be satisfied that the scientific process is working well when hypotheses are discarded due to nonconfirming evidence.
+Researchers should strive to … Continue reading A disturbance in the paradigm of child abuse

 This 2018 German human study found: “DNA methylation in a biologically relevant region of NR3C1-1F [glucocorticoid receptor gene] moderates the specific direction of HPA-axis dysregulation (hypo- vs. hyperreactivity) in adults exposed to moderate-severe CT [childhood trauma].
 In contrast, unexposed and mildly-moderately exposed individuals displayed moderately sized cortisol stress responses irrespective of NR3C1-1F DNA methylation.
 Contrary … Continue reading What will it take for childhood trauma research to change paradigms?